NForza/Cyrus/README.md

 public record struct CustomerByIdQuery(CustomerId Id);
 ```

+A handler is responsible for handling a request for data.
 A simplified handler for this query might look like this:

 ```csharp
 public class CustomersQueryHandler